The Lost World: Jurassic Park: Box office

 The Lost World broke several other box office records as well.
-The film made $21.6 million on its Friday opening and $24.4 million on its second day, making it the highest Friday and Saturday grosses.
+The film made $21.6 million on its Friday opening and $24.4 million on its second day, making it the highest Friday and Saturday grosses respectively.
 While the Friday record was taken by Toy Story 2 in 1999, the film continued to hold the Saturday record for two more years until The Mummy Returns surpassed it.
 It also took the record for highest single-day box office take of $26.1 million on May 25, a record held until the release of Star Wars: Episode I – The Phantom Menace in 1999.
 It became the fastest film to pass the $100 million mark, achieving the feat in just six days.
+This was also Spielberg's fastest film to cross this mark, holding that record until War of the Worlds overtook it in 2005, taking five days to do so.

-When the film first debuted on May 23, it had the largest number of screenings, playing at 3,281 theaters.
-This broke the record also held by Mission: Impossible.
-However, despite these records, its total box office gross fell below the total of the original film.
+Despite these records, its total box office gross fell below the total of the original film.
 Ticket sales dropped 62% by its second weekend.
-The film made $34.1 million during its second weekend, making it the fourth-highest-grossing second weekend of all time, after its predecessor, Twister and Independence Day.
-Over the next few weeks, The Lost World would go on to compete against other blockbuster films released during that summer such as Hercules, Face/Off, Men in Black, Con Air, George of the Jungle, Batman & Robin and Speed 2: Cruise Control.
+The film made $34.1 million during its second weekend, making it the fourth-highest-grossing second weekend of all time, after its predecessor Jurassic Park, Twister and Independence Day.
+Over the next few weeks, The Lost World went on to compete against other blockbuster films released during that summer such as Hercules, Face/Off, Men in Black, Con Air, George of the Jungle, Batman & Robin and Speed 2: Cruise Control.
+In Thailand, The Lost World became the country's highest-grossing film of all time.
 It ultimately grossed $229.1 million in the U.S. and $389.5 million internationally, for a total of $618.6 million worldwide, becoming the second highest-grossing film of 1997 behind Titanic.
 The film sold an estimated 49,910,000 tickets in North America.